In The Pink Golden Retrievers Featured Breeder

 • Things You Need To Know Before You Adopt a Golden Retriever Puppy

-• Is That A Labradoodle? — A must read article regarding "Doodles" and "Poos".
-These are not "exotic new breeds".
-Also see the Mixed-Breed Information section for additional articles on the crossing of breeds.
+• Is That A Labradoodle? — A must read article regarding “Doodles” and “Poos”.
+These are not “exotic new breeds”.
 This is being included in the Golden Retriever breed section because of what is known as the Goldendoodle — the cross of a Poodle and Golden Retriever.
 Again, this is not an exotic new breed.

 • Live, Love & Laugh with Golden Retrievers